Are you using testimonials in your marketing? If not, you’re missing out on a powerful tool that could boost your income.

 Gael Breton: When you sell training or software, testimonials are a key component of the business, so you bet we have worked on collecting testimonials as well as we could.

 There are several points inside a customer’s journey when we ask for testimonials.

 The first one is 30 days after the purchase.
 An email goes out asking people for feedback with smiley faces.
 If they click the smiley one, we prompt them to write a short testimonial we can use for commercial purposes.

 If they do send a written one, we offer them a free upgrade if they record a video talking about their experience.
 Incentivizing has proven very effective for us and, in the case of software and information, most upgrades have a $0 marginal cost, so it’s a win win.

 Gael Breton is the founder of Authority Hacker, the place to learn how to build ethical authority publishing businesses without B.S.
-Authority Hacker also field tests most popular marketing tools in real life (like keyword tools for example).
+Authority Hacker also field tests most popular marketing tools in real life.

 What if you don’t get the testimonial you want first time round?
 Gael Breton shares his follow-up technique:

 Gael Breton: In case a customer does not click the smiley face when we ask them for feedback, they are redirected to a customer service person doing everything they can to make their experience positive.

 After we have tentatively resolved their issue, they will then receive an email 2 weeks later asking if they’d like to share their experience.

 These testimonials are often the best because our customer service went above and beyond to make it right which tends to make people feel very happy.